markdavidmc0/RecogNet/README.md

 # RecogNet
-Facial recognition from free-world overhead cameras
+Facial recognition from free-world overhead cameras - for improved security in South Africa.

 The first implementation is a Django API that can receive an image and a data dictionary and return a data dictionary about the recognised